 - Keywords: model-based reinforcement learning, generative models, mixture density nets, dynamic systems, heteroscedasticity

 - Abstract: We contribute to micro-data model-based reinforcement learning (MBRL) by rigorously comparing popular generative models using a fixed (random shooting) control agent.
 We find that on an environment that requires multimodal posterior predictives, mixture density nets outperform all other models by a large margin.
-When multimodality is not required, our surprising finding is that we do not need probabilistic posterior predictives: deterministic models may perform optimally but only if they are trained with a probabilistic goal, allowing heteroscedasticity at training time.
-Our hypothesis is that heteroscedasticity somehow alleviates long-term error accumulation which often hinders the performance of MBRL.
+When multimodality is not required, our surprising finding is that we do not need probabilistic posterior predictives: deterministic models are on par, in fact they consistently (although non-significantly) outperform their probabilistic counterparts.
+We also found that heteroscedasticity at training time, perhaps acting as a regularizer, improves predictions at longer horizons.
 At the methodological side, we design metrics and an experimental protocol which can be used to evaluate the various models, predicting their asymptotic performance when using them on the control problem.
 Using this framework, we improve the state-of-the-art sample complexity of MBRL on Acrobot by two to four folds, using an aggressive training schedule which is outside of the hyperparameter interval usually considered.

 - One-sentence Summary: Crucial model properties for model-based reinforcement learning: multi-modal posterior predictives and heteroscedasticity.